inrd/tzara/nodes_list.md

 - [mem] : 1 sample delay.
 	- inputs: in
 	- outputs: out
+- [count] : outputs the count of non zero signals received at {clock}.
+Loops back to 0 after reaching {max} (inclusive, defaults to 16).
+	- inputs: clock max
+	- outputs: out
 - [phasor] : generates a ramp in the range [0..1].
 A pulse at {reset} resets the phase.
 	- inputs: freq(Hz), reset(pulse)
 	- outputs: out